aschollwoeck/aschollwoeck.github.io/hugo/content/posts/2022-09-24-typesafe-sql-part-1.md

 ## SQL dialects
 To make things more compliacted: there are multiple SQL dialects out there - perfect.
 Ideally we want to support the most common SQL dialects out there and if there is a new one it should be easy to integrate it as well.

 Isn't there a "standard" for it... ?
 Ah, yeah, right there is one.
 Don't get me started on those standards.

 So we will pick a database which we use to start of which also has a good documentation on it's syntax.
 You might have guessed it: Either PostgreSQL or SQLite.

-Not bad, we choose SQLite.
+I'm choosing SQLite.

 Why?
 Because it's easy to setup and I like it - most applications/websites do not need more than SQLite.
-It also has great documentation and we do even get some nice flow diagrams of SQL with abstractions and hints for code reusage !
+It also has great documentation and we do even get some nice flow charts of SQL with abstractions and hints for code reusage !
 I'm still amazed what is possible with a file system and some well written code - unbelivable, really, I mean it.
  - **(Requirement)** Support as a first step SQLite

 Next issue is data types... oh man.
 This is something I don't like about SQLite.
 Why not do it like others... even if you don't want to but please... at least Date and Time data types 👀🤔.
 Date and Time is hard to get right... so I would have really preferred defaults.
 Well not something we can change now, let's make the best out of it and do it like other providers... with a bit of configurable magic.

 In the end we need to map types to what we have available in C#.
 Because we have less data types available in C# we need to do a 1:n mapping.
-In case of SQLite this should be fine but in for other SQL dialects such as PostgreSQL we might need to think about how to type check also for example floating points.
+In case of SQLite this should be fine but in other SQL dialects such as PostgreSQL we might need to think about how to type check also for specific numeric and floating point types.
  - **(Requirement)** Create mapping from database data types to common C# data types